npanuhin/Advent-of-Code/2020/Day 10/README.md

 - Your device has a built-in joltage adapter rated for `3` jolts higher than the highest-rated adapter in the array.
 - The initial charging outlet has an effective joltage rating of `0`.

-So let's sort the array and count the difference between each pair of adapters in a loop.
+First, let's sort the array and count the difference between each consistent pair of adapters.
 It is easy to prove that if we connect the adapters in a sorted order, we can use the maximum possible number of adapters.

 The answer should be the number of 1-jolt differences multiplied by the number of 3-jolt differences.